cscart/docs/en/user_guide/orders/return_requests/rma_reasons.rst

 RMA Reasons
 ***********

 When submitting a return request, customers are asked to specify a reason why they want to return a particular product.
-The store administrator can adjust the default set of reasons by adding or removing reasons.
-It is also possible to enable or disable a certain reason, which is useful when you need to temporarily deactivate the reason, but plan to use it again later.
+The store administrator can add or remove possible reasons from the list, or disable reasons temporarily, if necessary.

 ==========================
 Adding a Reason for Return